Skip to content

 How to Save and Use Perspectives?

-Running a Query: After selecting dimensions, measures, and running a query, it can be saved to avoid reconfiguring it later.
-For example, to find the total count of accounts in each city, select the city dimension and the accounts count measure from the accounts table.
+• Running a Query: After selecting dimensions, measures, and running a query, it can be saved to avoid reconfiguring it later.
+For example, to find the total count of accounts in each city, select the city dimension and the account's count measure from the Accounts table.
 Then, click the Run Query button.

 DPH